sandstorm12/Footefield/README.md

 ## TODO

+1. Feature: Fix the scaling problem with the triangulated skeletons in the animation
+1. Feature: Convert the triangulated 3d skeletons to a correct scale and rotation
+1. Feature: Add 2d head keypoints detection
+1. Feature: Add 3d head keypoints to the 3d skeleton keypoints
+1. Feature: Add 2d hand keypoints detection
+1. Feature: Add 3d hand keypoints to the 3d skeleton keypoints
+1. Feature: Reconstruct unified space 3d point cloud
+1. Feature: Reconstruct unified space 3d skeletons
+1. Bug: Fix the waist rotation in the SMPL fitting
+1. Feature: Render the whole scene using SMPL
+1. Feature: Fit SMPLX model
 1. Feature: Calculate point depths using triangulation between adjacent cameras.
-1. BugFix: Make `calibration/pose_animation.py` more stable.
+1. Bug: Make `calibration/pose_animation.py` more stable.
 1. Feature: Make the calibration process simpler by implementing a single end-to-end script.
 1. Feature: Add SMPL to the pose animation.
 1. Feature: Make pose estimation in the pose animation fasters or increase its hardware utilization (can use GPU?)
 1. Feature: Remove unwanted skeletons from the pose animation
 1. Feature: Add dataset information
 1. Feature: Add arguments for script execution
-1. BugFix: Update the extrinsic parameters estimation using your new knowledge of rvecs and tvecs
+1. Bug: Update the extrinsic parameters estimation using your new knowledge of rvecs and tvecs

 ## Known issues